leandroscarneiro/WildFly-Standalone-ModCluster/README.md

 # WildFly-Standalone-ModCluster

 WildFly standalone profile with mod_cluster and Apache, thru multicast implemented by PeerVPN.
-Developed for run in containers in AWS instances, with location redundance, whtih does not implemets multicast.
+Developed for run in AWS instances, with location redundance, whtih does not implemets multicast.
 <!--
 ## Getting Started